Travel Nurse Stories: Experienced Nurse Turned Traveler

 I‘ve been a travel nurse for over three years.
-Burnout, hospital politics, as well as the need for adventure were my main reasons to start traveling.
+Burnout, hospital politics, as well as the need for adventure, were my main reasons to start traveling.
 I’ve always enjoyed my profession, and still do, but I didn’t enjoy the politics that went along with a regular staff position.
 At the time I was home-schooling my daughter Ashley through high school and my family was spread all over the country.
-By taking travel assignments fairly close to family it afforded me and my daughter the ability to maintain close relationships with everyone without wearing out our welcome.
+Taking travel assignments fairly close to family afforded me and my daughter the ability to maintain close relationships with everyone without wearing out our welcome.

 My favorite part of traveling with Travel Nurse Across America is the people and the high standards they set for themselves.
 My recruiter, Donna, has been the glue that has kept me together.
 She has held me up through the death of my daughter (on my birthday) and many other family crises.
 She has also helped me retain my sense of humor through home-schooling and traveling alone with small children and a teenager.
-The Housing Department has always found us wonderful, safe places to live with plenty for all to do.
-I have enjoyed every one of my assignments they’ve placed me in, and felt welcomed and appreciated from the first day.
+The housing department has always found us wonderful, safe places to live with plenty for all to do.
+I have enjoyed every one of my assignments they’ve placed me in and felt welcomed and appreciated from the first day.
 The company has spoiled us and shown support and constant appreciation for what I do.
-Thank you everyone, especially my recruiter, Donna (who I know I have given many new gray hairs to!).
+Thank you, everyone, especially my recruiter, Donna (to who I know I have given many new gray hairs to!).

-I have worked for other agencies who promise a lot and in the end don’t follow through.
-With Travel Nurse Across America you are in control and with the help of your recruiter you pick your assignments.
+I have worked for other agencies that promise a lot and in the end, don’t follow through.
+With Travel Nurse Across America, you are in control and with the help of your recruiter, you pick your assignments.
 After your telephone interview with the hospital, it’s still up to you whether you will take the assignment or not.
-Everyone at TNAA offered me support and direction through each step of the way and I could not be happier with the choices I have made.
+Everyone at TNAA offered me support and direction each step of the way and I could not be happier with the choices I have made.